Explore your fees and payment options. Learn about the VET Student Loan Program and check your eligibility.

 From 1 January 2017, the Commonwealth VET Student Loans program will replace the existing VET FEE-HELP loan program.

 This Commonwealth Government program allows you to access loans for courses that:

 contribute to addressing skills shortages

 lead to employment outcomes.

-For more information please contact your campus/college or refer to the Commonwealth Department of Education and Training website.
+For more information please contact your TAFE NSW college or refer to the Commonwealth Department of Education and Training website.